Getting Started: How to run a meet up group

 Are you looking to meet up to play board games, watch bi+ films or go spelunking?
 Do you want to build a commuity that works together on visibility projects?
 Discusses film theory?
 Crotchets a giant pan flag?
 Or do you simply want to give people a place to relax in company where they don’t have to be so on their guard?
 Are you trying to build a sober space?
 A support group?

 Once you know what you want to achieve, the rest falls into place fairly easily.
 A venue is likely to suggest itself - you can’t go kayaking in the backroom of a pub - and most towns and cities have limited options.
+There’s rarely such a thing as a perfect venue, but if you balance the needs of your potential attendees as best you can, you will be fine.

 • FInd a venue

 Pubs and bars where you can book a table are a good option for many, but do remember that this might keep sober people away.
 A café might be a better option.
 Community centres can be hired free in many areas, especially if you’re a representative of an underserved group.
 Don’t be afraid to ask.
+For activites that tie you to a particular venue - like pottery throwing, golf or waterskiing - try to pick one that’s broadly affordable, and look for group discounts.

 Consider access needs when you’re searching for your venue.
 Step-free access is just the start - you should consider the accessibility of the toilets, ambient noise, seating and availablilty of food, and decide if you’re hosting a child-friendly space.